 Renner is no stranger to a good cause.
-From fighting to end the illegal trade of wildlife to helping tackle child poverty with UNICEF, the Hollywood actor is a hero both on and off screen.
-But, in ensuring that the Weinstein brothers never see a penny of future profits – their cut will now be donated to the National Indigenous Women’s Resource Center – Renner believes he has fought his most important fight to date.
+From fighting to end the illegal trade of wildlife to his work with UNICEF, the Hollywood actor is a hero both on and off screen.
+But, in ensuring that the Weinstein brothers never see a penny of future profits (their cut was donated to the National Indigenous Women’s Resource Center), Renner believes he has fought his most important fight to date.

-“I’m working doubly hard to get people to go see this movie now,” says the actor, “because the whole of Wind River – the plot, the themes – were essentially playing out behind the scenes.
-And that we’ve managed to capture the film back from the very thing we were trying to shed light on — I’m very proud of that.”
+“I’m working doubly hard to get people to go see this movie now,” says the actor, “because the themes in Wind River were essentially playing out behind the scenes.
+And the fact that we’ve managed to capture the film back from the very thing we were trying to shed light on — I’m very proud of that.”

 Affecting real change, Renner says, has always been important to him — and even more so in the current climate.
-Wind River, with its stark honesty and timely release, was the perfect way to bring about something actionable – and the double-Oscar nominee has successfully steered the film away from being just another awards season vehicle, and instead transformed it into a call to action.
+Wind River, with its stark honesty and timely release has been transformed by Renner into a call to action.

-“This movie is screaming and screaming,” implores Renner, his hands outstretched and clenched, as if he’s shaking an invisible studio executive by the lapels.
+“This movie is screaming and screaming,” implores Renner, his hands outstretched and clenched — as if he’s shaking an invisible studio exec by the lapels.
 “It’s screaming about the things that have happened around it, and it’s screaming for action to be taken.
 And that’s what I value, that’s how I live my life.
 Speak less.
 Do more.

-In the months that followed the first allegations, and with more accusations and truths surfacing by the day, actors across Hollywood have been examining their own behaviour more closely than ever.
-And, although he stands on the right side of the wronged, Renner has not spared himself this same level of rigorous self-scrutiny.
+In the months that followed the first allegations, actors across Hollywood examined their own behaviour more closely than ever.
+And, although he stands on the right side of the wronged, Renner has not spared himself the same level of rigorous self-scrutiny.

 “I’m entirely defined by my own mistakes,” the actor shrugs.
 “All the failures I’ve had and the mistakes I’ve made.
 And that’s why I feel blessed to have been a part of this process — part of a film that has not only been well-received creatively, but also made real changes.

 “Look,” Renner continues, kicking his heels out onto the boardwalk and holding up his hands, “I’m not going to sit here and pretend I did this movie just because I wanted to shed light on the mistreatment of these women.
-There were a lot of things that made me want to be a part of it.
 I did it because of the scriptwriting and the director.
-I did it because of the flaws of the characters, and how each character has this strength and unflappability to them – especially the women.
+I did it because of the flaws of the characters, and how each character has this strength and unflappability to them, especially the women.
 I did it because of the landscape I’d be working in.
 There were lots of reasons.”

 “Oh, yeah,” Renner nods.
-“Don’t get me wrong, I wouldn’t want to be out there always – I need more stimulation than that.
+“Don’t get me wrong, I wouldn’t want to be out there all the time.
+I need more stimulation than that.
 But I think it’s definitely important to strike a balance between wilderness and city life.
-I have a huge love of nature; the trees, clean air, the stars.
+I have a huge love of nature: the trees, clean air, the stars.
 It’s also nice to be anonymous.
 Bears and squirrels don’t give a shit who I am.
 You know what I mean?
-They’re never looking for a selfie!”
+They never want a selfie!”

-Given Renner’s prevalence in the world of modern moviemaking, it’s almost a surprise that word hasn’t spread to the woods.
-The actor may keep his personal life quieter than many A-listers but, professionally, Renner’s work runs the gamut, from considered character studies to supercharged franchise blockbusters.
+Given Renner’s ubiquity in the world of modern moviemaking, it’s almost a surprise that word hasn’t spread to the woods.
+The actor may keep his personal life quieter than many A-listers but, professionally, Renner’s work runs the gamut, from considered character studies to franchise blockbusters.

-Almost a decade ago, Renner starred in The Hurt Locker — a role which garnered him his first Academy Award nomination and pushed him firmly into the Hollywood spotlight.
+Over a decade ago, the actor starred in The Hurt Locker — a role which garnered him his first Oscar nomination and pushed him firmly into the Hollywood spotlight.
 38-years-old at the time, the actor coped handsomely with his meteoric rise, even when Tom Cruise’s Mission: Impossible movies, the Jason Bourne saga and the unstoppable Avengers franchise came knocking at his door.